trustworthy-systems-iitk/bsim/README.md

 * GLPK Solver
 * Boost C++ libraries v1.50 or higher

+Note you may have to modify the paths to these libraries in verilog/makefile.
 You can compile without CPLEX if you set USECPLEX=0 in verilog/makefile.
 Note this makes the overlap resolution step much slower because GLPK is a lot slower than CPLEX.
 Also note the quality of results will be a little worse because the